louisstow/ftr-proj/NOTES.md

 This project has good test coverage through unit tests but we would also want to build integration and end-to-end tests.
 Integration tests assert that the components function when used together while E2E tests prove the user can achieve their intended goals by replicating user actions as close as possible.

 I believe code can and should be self-documenting with well principled coding standards.
 However we would still want to document processes, patterns, assumptions and instructions.
-This can be included in version control and be part of the CI/CD pipeline.
+This can be included in version control and be part of the CI/CD build pipeline.

 # Assumptions